 Sterilization is permanent method of birth control and is not meant to be reversible.
 Before having the procedure, women and couples must be certain that they do not want children in the future.
 If the sterilization procedure is performed and the woman or couple change their mind after the operation, a reversal surgery may be performed (along with assisted reproductive technology) to attempt pregnancy.
 However, these procedures are expensive, may not be covered by insurance and there is no guarantee of pregnancy.

 Laparoscopy is a type of surgical procedure that uses a device called a laparoscope to view the pelvic organs.
 The fallopian tubes are closed off using instruments passed through the laparoscope or with another instrument inserted through a second small incision.
+The tubes can be tied or cut, removed entirely, or burned to achieve closure.

 A risk common to all female sterilization methods is that when a pregnancy does occur after sterilization, there is an increased chance that it will be an ectopic pregnancy.
 An ectopic pregnancy is the situation when the fertilized egg implants outside of the uterus and is life threatening to the mother.